-Producers of juices, nectars and compotes rely on sugar content (°Brix) monitoring to achieve optimum end-production consistency.
-The °Brix value of the final product is a key parameter in the blending operation.
+Producers of juices, nectars and compotes rely on sugar content (°Brix) monitoring to achieve optimum end-product consistency.
+The concentration in °Brix value of the final product is a key parameter in the blending operation.
 The more accurate the blending process, the greater the cost-savings.
-Anton Paar's inline refractometer L-Rix 5100 has proven to be well suited for the continuous monitoring of sugar concentration for food and beverage production processes and ca be directly installed into the production line or tank to measure °Brix in real-time.
+Anton Paar’s inline refractometer L-Rix 5100 has proven to be well suited for the continuous monitoring of sugar concentration for food and beverage production processes and can be directly installed into the production line or tank to measure the concentration in °Brix in real-time.

 Ready to drink (RTD) fruit juices are produced at industrial scale using concentrated juices of the respective fruits, which are diluted with water.